Ryo Yoshizawa

 Ryo Yoshizawa (吉沢 亮, Yoshizawa Ryō) is a Japanese actor.
-His breakthrough roles include Sogo Okita in the Gintama live-action films, King Eisei/Hyou in Kingdom and Manjiro 'Mikey' Sano in the Tokyo Revengers (film).
+His breakthrough roles include Sogo Okita in the Gintama live-action films, King Ei Sei/Hyou in Kingdom series, and Manjiro "Mikey" Sano in Tokyo Revengers.
 He is known for his expressive eyes and natural acting style.
 He is also known for his role in tokusatsu, as Ryusei Sakuta/Kamen Rider Meteor in Kamen Rider Fourze.